TolikPylypchuk/Matchmaker/docs/articles/why.md

 Once again, even though this change is potentially breaking, I didn't bump the major version, because I don't think it will break any actual code.

+After releasing version 2.1.0 I started working on version 3.0.0 which contains 2 major additions: support for nullable reference types and asynchronous pattern matching.
+Because of those additions, the .NET Standard version had to be bumped to 2.1 (sorry, .NET Framework).
+Asynchronous pattern matching will probably not be used often.
+I wrote it simply because I can, and why not - we have asynchronous enumeration, asynchronous disposal, asynchronous almost everything, so why not asynchronous pattern matching?

 ## So Why Was This Library Written?

 Having recapped some history and explained some design decisions, I haven't actually said why I wrote this library.